openstreetmap/chef/README.md

 # Cookbooks

 We use the 'Organization Repository' approach, where we have all our cookbooks in this repository (as opposed to one repository per cookbook).
-Additionally we don't make use of external cookbooks so every cookbook required is in this repository
+Additionally we don't make use of external cookbooks so every cookbook required is in this repository.

 # Contributing